marmaryia/NC-News-backend/README.md

 Hosted version: https://be-nc-news-jql4.onrender.com/api

-This project mimics the backend service of a news website.
+This project mimics the backend service of a news website / discussion board.\
+Its endpoints allow access to a PSQL database storing articles, comments, topics and users.\
+The project was built using the TDD approach, with tests for utility functions, the seed function and CRUD endpoints.

 These dependencies need to be installed to run the code locally (npm install):